Islandora/documentation/docs/contributing/releasing-islandora.md

 # Releasing Islandora

+!!! note
+    This page is out of date now that we use semantic version branches, come discuss on Slack or at the Tech call for more info.

 Follow these steps to release all of the Islandora ecosystem.
 Due to dependencies, this must be done in a particular order.
 While this may seem like a daunting task, remember that at any point in time you can delete/update/re-do a release in Github.
 If something gets botched simply

 1. Delete the release in Github through their UI